 Eddie Murphy had a big hit with Dr Dolittle (1998), a modernisation of the children’s classic Doctor Dolittle (1967), which in turn was based on Hugh Lofting’s much read children’s stories.
 Dr Dolittle 1998 was not a particularly good film, ruined by Betty Thomas’s determination to drag it down to the level of vulgar humour, but it was a reasonable hit, out of which success comes this sequel.

 There are several returnees from the previous film – Eddie Murphy, along with Kristen Wilson, Kyle Pratt and Raven-Symone as his family, and Norm MacDonald as the voice of the dog Lucky and Phil Proctor as the drunk monkey.
 Most welcomely, Betty Thomas is absent, having gone onto other inane efforts like 28 Days (2000), with the directorial baton having been passed onto Steve Carr, previously the director of Next Friday (2000) and of subsequently comedy successes like Daddy Day Care (2003), Are We Done Yet?
-(2007), Paul Blart: Mall Cop (2009) and Middle School: The Worst Years of My Life (2016), as well as the The Proposition segment of Movie 43 (2013).
+(2007), Paul Blart: Mall Cop (2009), Middle School: The Worst Years of My Life (2016) and the remake of Freaky Friday (2018), as well as the The Proposition segment of Movie 43 (2013).
 As a result, Dr. Dolittle 2 emerges as a far better effort than its predecessor.
 Steve Carr lacks Betty Thomas’s determination to aim at the most vulgar common denominator.
 There is an extended joke about a bear pooping in a diner toilet but for the most part the film remains free of such humour.

 The series was continued with the dvd-released likes of Dr. Dolittle 3 (2006), Dr Dolittle: Tail to the Chief (2008) and Dr Dolittle: Million Dollar Mutts (2009).
 Eddie Murphy was absent and the lead character was Kyla Pratt as his daughter.
 Robert Downey Jr will play Dr Dolittle in a new version of the stories with the upcoming The Voyages of Doctor Dolittle (2020).